Chandan2812/hyperface-assignment/README.md

 # Google Calendar Clone

 This is a web application designed to replicate some functionalities of Google Calendar.
 Users can sign up, log in, create events, view events for specific dates, update events, delete events, and log out.
-The application also provides color-coded event types and supports different recurrence options.

 ## Technologies Used